bill-mca/bill-mca.github.io/systems-thinking.md

 #### March 2024
 *Some progress*

-As part of my preparation for the resource facilitation assignment, I read the book chapter *Designerly Ways of Knowing: What Does Design Have to Offer?* (Hocking 2010).
+As part of my preparation for the resource facilitation assignment, I read the book chapter *Designerly Ways of Knowing: What Does Design Have to Offer?*[^hocking].
 Earlier, I had written a note about my goals for the build journey and, under the heading 'Systems analysis' I'd stated that my goal was "Properly describing systems and identifying where the leverage points are so that my work is purposeful and strategic".
 I've changed the boundary that I put around this skill and now see it as a way of relating and effecting change in the world.
 This is reflected in the updated objectives as stated above.
 My theory of change has shifted to be more about the conversations that the cybernetic stream table will provoke rather than building a CPS that will change the world.

 Below is an image that I presented as part of the maker project pitch assignment.
 It shows my conceptualisation of a stream table as an information system with feedbacks.
 It also shows how I intend to augment that system by adding an extra feedback loop so that the state of the table influences the flow rate of water via a digital system.
 On the day I tried to explain (see objective 2, below) that the extra layers of feedback make the cybernetic stream table a better model of human interaction with the environment than a conventional stream table.